bookschool/org/div/notes/Physical Science/06 Acids, Bases, and Solutions/06 Acids, Bases, and Solutions.md

   <figure>
     <img src="fig04.png" alt="Figure 4"/>
     <figcaption>Figure 4.
-Effect of De-icing Fluid on the Freeaing Point of Water.</figcaption>
+Effect of De-icing Fluid on the Freezing Point of Water.</figcaption>
   </figure>

-a) The freezing point of pure water is 0캜.
+a) The freezing point of pure water is 0째C.
 How is the percent of ethylene glycol in de-icing fluid related to water's freezing point?
 b) How much does a 45% solution of de-icing fluid lower the freezing point of water?
-c) Would you allow a plane to take off in -20캜 weather if it were de-iced with a solution of 30% ethylene glycol?
+c) Would you allow a plane to take off in -20째C weather if it were de-iced with a solution of 30% ethylene glycol?
 Explain.

 ### Solutes and Conductivity